 This post may be sponsored or contain affiliate links, but all opinions are my own.
 I may earn money if purchases are made through links (at no additional cost to you) which helps support this site and keep the content free.

 My mother didn’t bake much.
 However, there is one cookie that I remember her baking when I was a kid.
-Those were peanut butter blossoms.
 She used the peanut butter cookie recipe from the bag of Pillsbury flour and topped each cookie with a Hershey’s kiss.

-The peanut butter cookie base in my new peanut butter blossoms cookies is a modified version of a recipe found on a bag of Protein Plus Peanut Flour.
+The peanut butter cookie base in my new gluten free peanut butter blossoms recipe is a modified version of a recipe found on a bag of Protein Plus Peanut Flour.
 Although the recipe is not low carb, it is easily modified by using a low carb substitute for the brown sugar.

 LOW CARB TIPS and TRICKS